yeefei123/New_BlockchainAssignment/client/README.md

-Active campaign only show the campaign that are not reported as fraud Inactive campaign included all the campaign that dont have current milestone
+Active campaign only show the campaign that are not reported as fraud Inactive campaign included all the campaign that dont have current milestone The campaign still can continue even if the target amount for the previous milestone not achieve but have uploaded proof of documents

+Donation is only allowed if
+- the current donation amount is smaller than the target amount
+- the user has connected to MetaMask
+- the donation amount is not empty
+- the donation amount + the current donation collected is smaller than the target amount